 It appears that a remnant MCS over Missouri, and possibly the early developed cluster of supercells that pushed across Southeast Iowa/Western Illinois, are possibly two factors in why the potential across Eastern Iowa and North-Central Illinois was not realized.
 However, a significant severe t'storm and tornado event did unfold further east, across Indiana and Ohio.

-Some pictures from the chase can be seen below...More pictures can be seen in the 2019 photography section.
+Some pictures from this chase can be viewed below.
+Additional pictures can be found in the 2019 photography section.